sandygiuliani/sandygiuliani.github.io/pof/index.md

 ---

 ## A new paradigm to address the funding gap in healthcare areas with high patient need
+*by Raphael Chow - Sandra Giuliani - Valérie Hepp*

-This page is a work in progress - please check back soon or contact me.
+This page is a work in progress, temporarly hosted on my personal website.
+Please check back soon or [contact me](/contact/).
 March 2016